 EXPAND YOUR KNOWLEDGE OF THE BIBLE AND DEEPEN YOUR FAITH IN ONE OF OUR ADULT CLASSES!

-Morningside Bible Church has two adult classes which meet on Sunday mornings from 9:30-10:30 am.
+Morningside Bible Church has adult classes which meet on Sunday mornings from 9:30-10:30 am.
+Series usually run 6-8 weeks.
 Each has a different style and topic, so you’re sure to find one that best suits your interests.

 TUESDAY EVENING GROUP PRAYER MEETINGS-6:30 PM